SreeramVem/Email-Intent/README.md

 ## Email Intent Classifier with LangGraph

 This project builds an email intent classification system using a bag-of-words logistic regression model, and managed with LangGraph workflows.
+So far can find the intent types of ReKYC, PolicyRenewal, ClaimsIntake.

 ## Installations